Night driving does require the eyes to work harder because they are constantly adjusting to accommodate the changing light levels.

 It would also be a good idea to allow this person to pass you at the first opportunity.

-Be extra careful when overtaking at night.
-It can sometimes be difficult to accurately judge distance and that set of on-coming headlights may be closer than you think.
+Be extra careful when overtaking at night, it can sometimes be difficult to accurately judge distance and that set of oncoming headlights may be closer than you think.

 The bottom line with night driving is varying your speed to suit your level of vision.
-Look as far ahead as you can, increase you braking margins and be even more on guard for the unexpected.
+Look as far ahead as you can, increase your braking margins and be even more on guard for the unexpected.